landoscar/landoscar/README.md

 if you ask me where the info went about the stuff, it got removed for safety reasons

-im a optimus selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
+im a optimus and starscream selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;[ [ABOUT ME](https://rentry.co/pvkyrfmr) ]